What you’re getting yourself into:

 However, it’s worth reiterating that it took Bridges an entire year to transform his technique and take his elite-level bench to world-record levels.
 There are two main reasons altering your bar path won’t increase your bench by nearly that much instantly:

 - It’ll take some practice for the new bar path to feel natural, and for you to build skill and automaticity with a slightly altered motor pattern.

 - Your current technique may be hiding weaknesses – specifically muscles that are currently weak through a particular range of motion.

 However, neither of those things take too long to address, at least on the time scale of an entire training career.
 These are both areas where you can see meaningful progress in a matter of weeks or months, not a matter of years (unlike the glacial pace of hypertrophy at the elite levels).

 Motor learning is a (relatively) fast process, and developing strength through this slightly different range of motion shouldn’t take too long, because the changes in joint angles and muscular demands aren’t particularly big.

-This bar path makes the midrange of the lift a lot easier on the anterior deltoids, but slightly harder on the pecs.
+This bench press bar path makes the midrange of the lift a lot easier on the anterior deltoids, but slightly harder on the pecs.
 Splitting the total flexion demands apart again, shoulder flexion demands are way lower (which is why it’s easier on the anterior deltoids) and horizontal flexion demands are unchanged.
 However, when you reposition the bar over the shoulders, the anterior deltoids can’t help out quite as much anymore, so the movement gets a little more challenging for your pecs.